Causes, symptoms, diagnosis and treatment of hernias

 Resolving hernias will improve comfort as well as prevent problems and complications including vomiting, bowel obstruction or severe pain.
 Strangulation of blood supply to hernia tissue is also considered a medical emergency that can be life-threatening as it causes neurogenic shock and can cause toxic reactions that deteriorate your health.
 Symptoms of a strangulated hernia include vomiting and nausea, fever, acute pain, a bulge that is red, purple or dark-coloured, and not being able to pass stools or gas.

 If surgery is needed, the common techniques are laparoscopic surgery by keyhole method, or open surgery.
 During surgery, a flexible hernia mesh is usually inserted to reduce hernia recurrence.

-This article has been fact-checked by Dr Melvin Look, consultant surgeon at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Melvin Look, consultant surgeon at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).